 - 2 tablespoons freshly squeezed lemon juice (1 large lemon)

 - ¼ teaspoon freshly ground black pepper

-Wash the kale leaves and pat them dry with a paper towel.
-Lay the leaves flat on a cutting board and cut down both sides of the center rib, discarding the rib.
-Using a sharp knife, cut the leaves crosswise into thin strips, as you would for coleslaw.
+- Wash the kale leaves and pat them dry with a paper towel.
+Lay the leaves flat on a cutting board and cut down both sides of the center ribs.
+Discard the ribs, and using a sharp knife, cut the leaves crosswise into thin strips, as you would for coleslaw.
 Place the chopped kale in a large bowl and add the drained red onions.

-In a small, glass measuring cup, combine the lemon juice, olive oil, salt and pepper.
+- In a small, glass measuring cup, combine the lemon juice, olive oil, salt and pepper.
 Whisk until smooth.
-Pour the dressing over the kale, and using tongs or two serving spoons, toss the kale for a full thirty seconds.
-Set aside to let the kale marinate for at least 20 minutes, or up to several hours in the fridge, covered, before serving.
+Pour the dressing over the kale and onions, and toss well.
+Set aside to marinate for at least 15 minutes.

 - Add the pecans, onions, and apple to the kale and toss well.
 Add the Parmesan, toss gently, and serve.Note: Use a vegetable peeler to make big shavings of Parmesan.Copyright 2018, Lidey Heuck, All Rights Reserved (updated 2023).